 In January 2013, the charter schools began paying the deferred debt service to the City of Cape Coral for the 2011 Special Obligation Bond which funded the building of Oasis High School and the Oasis High gymnasium, as well as the expansion of Oasis Elementary and Oasis Middle.
-For fiscal year 2017, all debt service will be once again paid in equal monthly payments to meet the City's debt requirement.
+In February 2017, the City of Cape Coral refunded the debt to take advantage of lower interest rates which has reduced the monthly lease payments for the buildings.
+For fiscal year 2018, all debt service will be paid in equal monthly payments to meet the City's debt requirement.

-All of these factors are considered in preparing the Cape Coral Charter School Authority's budget for fiscal year 2017.
+All of these factors are considered in preparing the Cape Coral Charter School Authority's budget for fiscal year 2018.